Sitanshu-Mishra/Python-Pandas-Basic/README.md

 - Notebook solves the questions asked in the assignment with Pandas
 ### Jupyter Notebook: Customer Leads Analysis
 - Customer journey EDA
-- Analysis to find out the reasob behind drop in customer leads
+- Analysis to find out the reason behind drop in customer leads
+- Utilization on global map and its uses